realworldocaml/book/en/compiler-output-formats.md

 <note>
 <title>Learning more about pattern matching compilation</title>

-Pattern matching is a fundamental part of OCaml programming.
+Pattern matching is an important part of OCaml programming.
 You'll often encounter deeply nested pattern matches over complex data structures in real code.
 A good paper that describes the fundamental algorithms implemented in OCaml is the ["Optimizing pattern matching"](http://dl.acm.org/citation.cfm?id=507641) ICFP 2001 paper by Fabrice